pingpongdoctor/profile-frontend/README.md

 [Frontend](https://github.com/pingpongdoctor/profile-frontend/tree/main) | [Backend](https://github.com/pingpongdoctor/profile-backend/tree/main)

-Simon Profile project is a MERN application that helps you know more about me, take a look at my projects and contact me easily.
+Simon Portfolio project is a MERN application that helps you know more about me, take a look at my projects and contact me easily.
 All pages are responsive in different breakpoints such as mobile, tablet and desktop breakpoints.

 ![](https://github.com/pingpongdoctor/profile-frontend/blob/dev/profile-project.gif)